 Tea tree essential oil has a grounding wood aroma, reminiscent of the tree.
 The aroma is very cleansing and purifying.
 Tea tree essential oil has many great benefits and uses, including cleaning, and in your wellness cabinet too.
 Just make sure you use the real stuff…

-- Essential oils best for blending with Tea Tree Essential Oil
+- Blending Tea Tree Essential Oil With Other Oils

-- Safety tips for using Tea Tree Essential Oil
+- Tips for Using Tea Tree Essential Oil Safely

 - Frequently Asked Questions about Tea Tree Essential Oil